Crayon Shin-chan: The Storm Called: The Adult Empire Strikes Back

 Crayon Shin-chan: The Storm Called: The Adult Empire Strikes Back (クレヨンしんちゃん 嵐を呼ぶ モーレツ！オトナ帝国の逆襲, Kureyon Shinchan: Arashi o Yobu: Mōretsu!
-Otona Teikoku no Gyakushū?) is a Japanese anime film released in 2001.
+Otona Teikoku no Gyakushū?) is a Japanese animated film released on April 21, 2001.
 It is the ninth installment of the Crayon Shin-chan series.
 The name is a reference to The Empire Strikes Back.
 It was released as Crayon Shinchan The Movie: Counter Attacking the Adult's Empire with English subtitles on VCD and DVD by PMP Entertainment.

 The film tells the story of Shin-chan, who must rescue the adults of Kasukabe when they mysteriously abandon their responsibilities to relive their youth at the new 20th-century expo.

+Since its release, the film has received widespread critical acclaim, with praise given to the animation, screenplay, direction, music, mix of comedy and drama, emotional weight and the approach of themes such as reminiscence, nostalgia, and past vs future.
+The Hiroshi's Reminiscence scene has been compared to the famous beginning of Up.

-The film is considered by critics to be one of the greatest animated films of all time, and even one of the best Japanese films of all time by publications such as Kinema Junpo.
+The film is considered by critics to be the best film in the series, one of the greatest animated films of all time, and even one of the best Japanese films of all time by publications such as Kinema Junpo.

 Plot

 Shinnosuke and his family attend a convention that dates back to the 20th century.
 Even though adults like Hiroshi and Misae are filled with fascination and excitement, children like Shinnosuke and Himawari are disinterested and concerned for their parents’ nostalgia.
 As this goes on, Ken and Chaco (the owners of the convention) discuss plans to "rid of the smell of the 21st century."
 This takes into effect during the night as Hiroshi and Misae suddenly sleep for the night.

 The next morning, Shinnosuke finds that Hiroshi and Misae have become very crude and irresponsible.
 After angrily leaving the house for kindergarten, Shinnosuke (taking Himawari along with him) finds that every adult is acting childlike; this even extends to the kindergarten he goes to.
 Suddenly, trucks appear and take every adult (including Nanako) to a place where only the 20th century exists.
 Shinnosuke and his friends meet at his house to discuss the events that occurred in their hometown.

-Not only they found out that children are trying to survive without their parents, the media they are watching and listening to is reverting to the 20th century; this is only made worse when the electricity shuts down.
-Later, trucks appear and several workers claim that they arrive to pick up every elementary school children from first grade to sixth grade and kindergartener and reunite them with their parents; however, Shinnosuke and his friends realize this is nothing more than a trap, and that they heard they will come back to capture other stray children.
-After deciding to not stay where they are, Shinnosuke, Himawari, his friends, and his dog Shiro take refuge in a department store.
+They discover that children are not only trying to survive without their parents, but various media are reverting to the 20th century; this is only made worse when the electricity shuts down.
+Later, trucks appear and several workers claim that they are there to pick up every child and reunite them with their parents.
+Shinnosuke and his friends realize this is a trap, and that they heard they will come back to capture other stray children.
+Shinnosuke, Himawari, his friends Kazama, Nene, Masao, Bo and his dog Shiro take refuge in a department store.